ligerbots/Stronghold2016Robot/README.md

 - `undefined reference to <class member>` The static member is in your header file but you forgot to define it in your cpp file
 - `undefined reference to vtable for <class>` There are virtual methods in that class or one of its superclasses that aren't pure (` = 0`) and aren't implemented.
 Add a body or make them pure.
+- `Duplicate definition of <xyz>` There are stray .o files, do a build clean

 ### Compiler ###